wowthemesnet/mediumish-theme-jekyll/_posts/2020-07-15-segregation.md

 comments: false
 ---

 <p>Waste segregation at source is mandatory for apartments of our size,  as per the notice from BBMP.
-All the flats must follow the below guidelines for segregation, to comply with BBMP guidelines.
+All the flats must follow the below guidelines for segregation, to comply with BBMP guidelines.</p>

-Important : Housekeeping staff will not pick up waste from the flats that do not segregate waste.As per BBMP rules for bulk generators, failure to segregate waste will attract a penalty of Rs.500 for the first instance and subsequently Rs.
+<p><b>Important:</b> Housekeeping staff will not pick up waste from the flats that do not segregate waste.As per BBMP rules for bulk generators, failure to segregate waste will attract a penalty of Rs.500 for the first instance and subsequently Rs.
 1000 per instance</p>

 #### Garbage Collection Timings, Bin Location and Collection